Try new things.

 We meet Tuesdays from 5:30pm to 6:30pm.

-Introducing young people to the world of Scouting
+Introuducing young people to the word of Scouting

-Nickey and Minty are our Beaver Scout Leaders, who help develop and deliver our Beaver programme
+Nickey, Mintie and Paige are our team of Beaver Scout Leaders, who work as a team to develop and deliver our Beaver programme

-Nickey - better known to our young people as "Rusty", has been a dedicated part of our Scout Group since September 2021.
-Always full of energy and ideas, Nickey puts together an exciting, fun-filled programme that keeps our Beavers engaged and eager to come back each week.
-Her strong community connections also help bring unique opportunities and fresh experiences to the section.
+Nickey – known to our young people as Rusty – has been a dedicated part of our Scout Group since September 2021.
+Full of energy and ideas, she creates fun, adventurous programmes that keep our Beavers excited to return each week.

 Minty - known to our Beavers as "Chip" - is a much-valued member of the team.
 She brings boundless of enthusiasm and a real passion for helping Beavers discover and enjoy new skills.
 Always ready to roll up her sleeves, Minty throws herself into every aspect of the programme with energy and commitment.